 Val Thorens snow history

 Val Thorens offers optimal snow conditions from December through April, each month presenting unique opportunities for skiers.
-December and January consistently bring about 35 cm and 33 cm of snow respectively, dispersed across roughly 2.9 days each week, ensuring regular fresh snow.
-February's snowfall slightly decreases to 27 cm but occurs more frequently, averaging 3.1 days per week.
-The pinnacle of snowfall arrives in the second week of December, traditionally the snowiest week in Val Thorens, with an impressive 50 cm of snow over 3.2 days, making it a paradise for those who cherish Bluebird Powder Days—when sunshine and light winds follow fresh snowfall.
-The season stretches into April with enjoyable conditions, accumulating 23 cm of snow over 3.9 days, perfect for softer snow under brighter skies.
+December and January consistently bring about 35 cm (13.7 in) and 33 cm (12.9 in) of snow respectively, dispersed across roughly 2.9 days each week, ensuring regular fresh snow.
+February's snowfall slightly decreases to 27 cm (10.6 in) but occurs more frequently, averaging 3.1 days per week.
+The pinnacle of snowfall arrives in the second week of December, traditionally the snowiest week in Val Thorens, with an impressive 50 cm (19.6 in) of snow over 3.2 days, making it a paradise for those who cherish Bluebird Powder Days, when sunshine and light winds follow fresh snowfall.
+The season stretches into April with enjoyable conditions, accumulating 23 cm (9.0 in) of snow over 3.9 days, perfect for softer snow under brighter skies.

 MonthSnow amount (week)Snow days (week)